MusadiqPasha/KG-RAG-CrimeFilms/README.md

 - **Knowledge Graphs** for structured relationship mapping
 - **Vector Retrieval** for semantic understanding
 - **LLM Reasoning** for contextual answer generation
--

 ## 4. Problem Statement

-Traditional methods for question answering fall short when applied to complex narrative domains like crime films[cite: 51, 52].
-These approaches struggle to capture the nuanced character dynamics, evolving plot structures, implicit themes, and emotional undertones central to cinematic storytelling[cite: 9, 10, 11].
-The project addresses these limitations by integrating a structured Knowledge Graph with a Retrieval-Augmented Generation (KG-RAG) framework, enabling richer, context-driven narrative analysis that goes beyond surface-level fact retrieval and supports open-ended, nuanced exploration of film content[cite: 53, 272, 273, 274, 275, 276].
+Traditional methods for question answering fall short when applied to complex narrative domains like crime films.
+These approaches struggle to capture the nuanced character dynamics, evolving plot structures, implicit themes, and emotional undertones central to cinematic storytelling.
+The project addresses these limitations by integrating a structured Knowledge Graph with a Retrieval-Augmented Generation (KG-RAG) framework, enabling richer, context-driven narrative analysis that goes beyond surface-level fact retrieval and supports open-ended, nuanced exploration of film content.

 ## 5. Proposed Solution / Methodology